Self-Help Art Activities for Anxiety

-Finally, creating art may help a client with social anxiety to relax, reduce stress, and redirect negative thoughts.
+Finally, creating art may help you to relax, reduce stress, and redirect negative thoughts.
 Art therapy is also often practiced in a group setting, which can help in creating connections with other people, building social skills, and raising self-esteem.

 Critiquing each other’s work can also help you improve communication skills and overcome the fear of being judged.
 In this way, art therapy could almost be a type of exposure therapy.

 (Watch the video below to learn how art therapy is used by a therapist to help her client with panic attacks)

-Below is a list of simple art therapy activities that you can try out on your own.
+Below is a list of simple art activities that you can try out on your own.
 If you try any of these, feel free to share how it worked out for you in the comments.
-Again, if you’re not sure where to start, grab my FREE LIST of five tools to get started that you probably already own at the bottom of this post.

 Sign up for a paint night experience!
 Paint an abstract that expresses how you are feeling in the moment.
 Put on music as you paint.
 Or, complete a paint-by-number project.